GreenLantern16/vault-enterprise-install-guide/README.md

 Terraform will use these three files to generate certificates that will be used on both the load balancer and on each Vault instance.

-### Configure your variables and module path
+### Configure Your Variables and Module Path
+Before you go further make sure you are in the **vault** subdirectory.

-Only two variables are required, so you can configure your terraform.tfvars file like so:
+Three variables are required; configure your terraform.tfvars file like so:

 ```
 friendly_name_prefix = "demo"
 shared_san = "vault.vaultdemo.net"
+vpc_id = "vpc-0cf321d42c7f72e13"
 ```

 The only other edit required is on line 9 of main.tf.
 Update the source to the path where you cloned the Terraform Enterprise Vault Starter module.